ps4gentoo/ps4-linux-payloads/README.md

 *   FW 10.50 / 10.70 / 10.71 ✅
 *   FW 11.00 ✅
 *   FW 11.50 / 11.52 ✅ (not tested yet)
-*   FW 12.00 / 12.02 ✅ Note: You have to load on Firmware 12.00 and 12.02 the Linux Payload with the APP Payloadguest from AlAzif (THX) without your GPU will not work right. https://github.com/Al-Azif/ps4-payload-guest
+*   FW 12.00 / 12.02 ✅ Note: You have to load on Firmware 12.00 and 12.02 the Linux Payload with the APP Payloadguest from AlAzif (THX) without your GPU will not work right and thx nerirififi https://github.com/Al-Azif/ps4-payload-guest

 Be sure you have saved your LUA Games license best is a 1:1 clone from your ps4 drive!!
 I take no responsibility if you lose your jailbreak!!!